Durham Youth Gang Strategy

-The Durham Youth Gang Strategy is a clinical, community-based program designed to reduce crime related to youth gangs.
+The Durham Youth Gang Strategy provides one-to-one reintegration and intervention services and is a clinical, community-based program designed to reduce crime related to youth gangs.
 The program will provide youth with meaningful opportunities, encourage pro-social skills and establish healthy community and family attachments.
-The program provides therapeutic, evidence-based interventions for youth and assists parents in dealing with the youth’s choices and behaviours related to gang involvement.
+The program provides therapeutic, evidence-based interventions for youth in dealing with the youth’s choices and behaviours related to gang involvement.

 Participants in the program may experience various risk factors such as: